MetaMask/metamask-docs/wallet/get-started/access-accounts.md

 }
 ```

-:::note
+:::caution
-MetaMask currently returns at most one account in the `accounts` array.
+MetaMask now returns the full list of accounts for which the user has permitted access to.
-The array may contain more than one account in the future.
+Previously, MetaMask returned at most one account in the `accounts` array.
 The first account in the array will always be considered the user's "selected" account.
 :::